Showing posts with label Raquel Welch. Show all posts

 Raquel Welch as Priestess of the Whip

 Despite her prominence in the film's marketing, the striking Welch shows up ten minutes before the film is over for all of 30 seconds.
-Though marvelous-looking, she comes off much like she did in her cameo in the satiric Bedazzled (1967)...looking like she doesn't quite get the joke.
+Though marvelous-looking, she comes off much like she did in her cameo in the satiric Bedazzled (1967)...looking as though she doesn't quite get the joke.

 Sheer law of averages accounted for the rare youth-market breakout success: e.g., The Graduate – 1967, Bonnie and Clyde -1967, Easy Rider – 1969, and Midnight Cowboy – 1970.
 But as the major studios were still a bunch of conservative white men well past the age of 30 trying to make a quick buck off of the liberal and diverse “Don’t trust anyone over 30” crowd; more often than not the haste to get “Where it’s at” movies into theaters before they became “Where it was” cultural artifacts, resulted in a glut of big-budget miscalculations like Skidoo (1968), Myra Breckinridge (1970), and Terry Southern's Candy (1968).